How do our emotions and energy impact how we live? How do our interactions with others involve subtle energy?

 “When we do this, our creative solutions for personal, social and global challenges become more accessible, providing us with more intuitive access and flow.”

-HeartMath Tools for Emotional Balance.
+HeartMath Biofeedback Technology for Stress Relief and Emotional Balance.

 Emotions, energy and anxiety